 A brief note on the organisational history

 In an unfriendly take-over – as one would say in business language – the three directors asked Ulrike to leave the not for profit in January 2017.
 Major differences in the way how to drive the idea of Janwaar Castle forward made it easy for Ulrike to quit.
-She knew she would have the network of collaborators which she had built since the start of the skatepark with her.
-This network continues to support her in all her activities in Janwaar and beyond.
-Her activities are now summarized under the label of “The Rural Changemakers”.
+She knew she could rely on her network of collaborators which were with her since she had built the skatepark.
+Until today this network continues to support her in all her activities in Janwaar and beyond.
+Her activities are now summarized under the label of “The Rural Changemakers e.V”.